jimwise/shared/README.md

 * blackjack -- a simple blackjack program, implemented eight times in eight languages

-* gallery -- an image gallery learning project in Scala and Liftweb, based on dpp's image upload example

 * mandelbrot -- a program to generate mandelbrot set images as PNG graphics files, implemented seven times in seven languages